Love God And Others, You Can’t Go Wrong!

-Love is not necessarily a feeling as many people think; it is more of a decision made with the intellect followed behind with emotions.
+Love is not necessarily a feeling as many people think; it is a decision made with the intellect followed by emotions.

 It is like a train engine being like the intellect or mind, and the caboose is the feelings that follow.

-God has given us life and freedom to be able to choose right from wrong, good from evil, and has equipped us with every we need for life and godliness.
+God has given us life and freedom to choose right from wrong, good from evil, and equipped us with everything we need for life and godliness.

-God is so very awesome that He gave his life for us by dying on the cross for our sins.
+God is so very extraordinary that He gave his life for us by dying on the cross for our sins.
 There is nothing more significant than that!

 There is no greater love than what God gives us!
-Parents typically take great care of their children, but that is no comparison at all to our heavenly Father towards us.
+Parents typically take great care of their children, but that is no comparison to our heavenly Father towards us.